XpressAI/xircuits.io/docs/references/node-port-link-logic.md

 ### Compulsory Ports
 - `Compulsory inPorts` are rendered `inCompArg` indicated with the `*` symbol.
-- A parameter must be supplied to compile and run the canvas.
+- A parameter must be supplied to compile and run the workflow.

 ### Port Type Checking